 Notes

-Keep this salad dressing in a jar or salad dressing shaker.
+Keep this vinaigrette in a jar or salad dressing shaker.
 Refrigerate for up to 1 month.

 Nutrition